lbelenda/instagram-unfollower/README.md

+# Instagram Unfollower

+Automatically cancel pending Instagram follow requests that were never accepted.

+## What it does

+This tool automates the tedious process of cleaning up your Instagram pending follow requests, perfect for clearing out old follow requests that will never be accepted.

 ### Download user data

 In order to run this script you will need to download your `followers_and_following` data from Instagram: